DmtryJS/MKS-Gen-l-TMC2209-UART-modification/README.md

 ### MKS modifications

 There's a common wiring scheme for TMC drivers on this board, but I propose simplifying it by soldering resistors directly onto the board and connecting the drivers with a single wire.
 These resistors would be soldered on the reverse side of the board, on the AUX-2 connector.
 The resistor value should be 1 kΩ.
+I used 0805 smd resistor.

  ![Resistors wiring](resistors_wiring.jpg)